 We need to educate our families, our friends, care providers, and governments on these risks, and how we can work together to support multiple birth families.
 What’s also important is that the perception that prematurity has an expiry date changes, and multiples are followed up with regular checks on development and motor skills.

 My taste of academia came with the publication of the first research article I worked on in 2019, and since then have participated in a priority setting partnership in London, as well as publishing my second article in 2021.

-Dr Kypros Nicolaides once said “There is no diagnosis of twins.
+Dr. Kypros Nicolaides once said, “There is no diagnosis of twins.
 There are only monochorionic twins or dichorionic twins.
 This diagnosis should be written in capital red letters across the top of the patient’s chart.”.
 This was taken a step further in a paper by the amazing team of Moise and Johnson in 2010, and this is a quote I have taken to heart.
-I believe that change starts with getting your hands dirty, and creating change from within, and speaking up about the inconsistencies.
+I believe that change starts with getting your hands dirty, creating change from within, and speaking up about inconsistencies.

 In order to trigger change, you have to make change happen.

 You can’t sit around and wait.

 Since my girls’ birth in 2013, I’ve written many articles, and spoken at events.
 I’ve traveled and met many TAPS parents, and even dabbled in writing academic papers myself.
 It’s certainly not the life I saw myself leading back in my early years.
 It has become my passion.

 The quote from Professor Nicolaides has become my mantra.
 It’s the inspiration for the TAPS Support Foundation – that having twins isn’t always black and white.
 Sometimes you need to see red to make a change.